scrabbletank/farhome-rules/rulesdoc.md

 - **Range:** 5
 - **Duration:** instant

-Send healing energy to a single target.
+Send healing energy to a single target in range you can see.
 Make a spellcasting roll, adding 3 Bad dice.
-On success, roll a wound die for every success rolled, healing for the total wounds rolled.
+On success, the target heals a wound die for every success in your roll.

-Add a normal die for every level above the 1st.
+Add a normal die for every level above 1st.

 ___
 #### Holy Weapon
 *1st Level*
 - **Casting Time:** 4 AP
 - **Range:** Self
-- **Duration:** concentration, 1 minute.
+- **Duration:** concentration, 1 minute
 - **Damage Type:** Holy

 Enchant your weapon with holy power.
 For the next minute you may use your divine spellcasting in place of attack rolls you make.
-Your attacks add an additional wound die to the damage, or 3 if the target is undead.
+Your attacks add an additional wound die to the damage, or 3 wound dice if the target is undead.

 Duration increases by 1 minute for every level cast above 1st.